get-set-fetch/scraper/README.md

   ]
 };
 ```
-You can define a scrape configuration in multiple ways.
+You can define a project in multiple ways.
 The above example is the most direct one.

 You define one or more starting urls, a predefined pipeline containing a series of scrape plugins with default options, and any plugin options you want to override.
 See [pipelines](https://www.getsetfetch.org/node/pipelines.html) and [plugins](https://www.getsetfetch.org/node/plugins.html) for all available options.